thephpleague/csv/instantiation.md

     ini_set("auto_detect_line_endings", '1');
 }

-//the rest of the code continue here...
+//the rest of the code continues here...
 ~~~

 ## Instantiating a new CSV object

-Because CSVs come in different forms we used named constructors to offer several ways to instantiate the library CSV objects.
+Because CSVs come in different forms we used named constructors to offer several ways to instantiate the library objects.

 ### createFromPath($path, $open_mode)

-This named constructor will instante a CSV object *à la* `fopen`:
+This named constructor will create a new object *à la* `fopen`:

 * The `$path` parameter can be:
     * a `SplFileInfo` object, the string path will be fetch from the object public methods.